openpolitics/manifesto/manifesto/democracy.md

 In the case that a local area is unable to deal with any issue effectively, there shall be an escalation path available to ensure that the issue can be decided at the next broader level.

+## House of Lords Reform

+We believe in replacing the House of Lords with a more representative chamber.
+However, there are immediate reforms required and so while we will work to replace the House of Lords, we will apply incremental reform to the Lords before hand to improve our democracy in the meantime.
+These reforms are outline below, in the order in which we'll hope to implement them.

+### Cease all new appointments

+Upon entering Government we will immediately end all new appointments to the House of Lords, swiftly ending the undemocratic procedure.

+### Cut membership to 650

+The "upper house" - as it is known - should not contain more Lords than MPs.
+We will place a cap on Lords of 650, and seek to remove those Lords with the lowest attendance in order to drop the current levels down to match the House of Commons.

+### House of Citizens

+The House of Lords will be replaced with a chamber made up of randomly-selected citizens tasked with reviewing and amending legislation created by the House of Commons.

+Citizens are selected from the electoral roll and serve a single fixed-length term.
+A subset of the chamber is changed each year.
+Leave from work is legally protected, and help back to work included in the cost.

 ## MPs pay and expenses

 MP salaries should be linked to other public sector wages, and should rise and fall with them.
 We propose that this should be set as a multiple of the median public sector wage.
 If current wage levels are taken as a starting point, the multiplier would be roughly 2.5, but the precise figure should be decided by an independent panel of citizens when the legislation is prepared.
 Other salaries (for instance, for ministers) would also be linked to public sector wages in the same way.